-MAAP helps companies navigate through the FAA type certification process by providing expertise, facilities, and testing capabilities to develop custom certification bases and demonstrate compliance.
-We work closely with FAA stakeholders to help companies overcome the key certification hurdles as early in the process as possible and to enable challenging operations rapidly.
+MAAP helps companies navigate the FAA type certification process by providing expertise, facilities, and testing capabilities to develop custom certification bases and demonstrate compliance.
+We work closely with FAA stakeholders to help companies overcome the critical certification hurdles and enable challenging operations rapidly.
 MAAP excels at the identification of an appropriate certification basis and subsequent means of compliance for the areas of greatest concern in the certification process.

-MAAP utilizes unique operational approvals and infrastructure to enable BVLOS operations for many different applications.
-A 5,000 mi2 “Beyond the Horizons” test range located in Central Virginia is enabled by unique authorizations and infrastructure that allow flights up to 7,000 feet AGL.
-The range covers an area of that is full of critical infrastructure such as pipelines, powerlines, railroads, and highways.
-Flight operations are supported by multiple airports in the area that are accustomed to UAS flights, in Class G, E, and D airspace.
-Additionally, MAAP is equipping the range with mobile radar systems to augment, and someday replace, requirements for visual observers.
+MAAP’s unique operational approvals and infrastructure enable BVLOS operations for many different applications.
+A radar-equipped, 5,000 mi2 “Beyond the Horizons” test range in central Virginia allows flights up to 7,000 feet AGL, in an area full of critical infrastructure such as pipelines, powerlines, railroads, and highways.
+The range offers Class G, E, and D airspace, and flight operations are supported by multiple airports accustomed to UAS flights.

-MAAP is proactively working to solve one of the greatest challenges to UAS integration: secure, long distance, highly-capability communications.
-We work closely with the top-notch programs at Virginia Tech, including the Hume Center and Wireless@VT, which are developing revolutionary solutions to major communications challenges.
+Secure, long-range, high-quality communications are one of the greatest challenges to UAS integration, and MAAP is working to address this need.
+We collaborate with top-notch programs at Virginia Tech, including the Hume Center and Wireless@VT, which are developing revolutionary solutions to major communications challenges.

-MAAP is particularly interested in low-altitude, long distance command and control (C2) and payload datalinks to enable point-to-point linear infrastructure inspections ranging from hundreds to thousands of feet above ground level.
-MAAP is also investing significant effort in securing the UAS C2 links and countering UAS threats through datalinks.
+We are particularly interested in low-altitude, long distance command and control (C2) and payload datalinks to enable point-to-point linear infrastructure inspections ranging from hundreds to thousands of feet above ground level.
+We are also researching strategies to secure the UAS C2 links and counter UAS threats through datalinks.